vseslavcharodei/tftp-monitor/README.md

 **Check script execution:**

-In order to ensure that CronJob resource is created successfully use the following commands:
+To ensure that CronJob resource is created successfully use the following commands:
 ```
 kubectl get cronjobs
 NAME                         SCHEDULE      SUSPEND   ACTIVE   LAST SCHEDULE   AGE